 - Do not read the presentation.
 Practice the presentation so you can speak from bullet points.
-The text should be a cue for the presenter rather than a message for the viewer. - Use simple terminology and short sentences; avoid slang terminology that may not translate into other languages. - Give a brief overview at the start, present the information, and wrap up by reviewing important points. - > Speak slowly, clearly, distinctly, and with self-assurance. - > Do not turn your back to the audience. - Do not include judgemental remarks or opinions of the technical competence, personal character, or motivations of any individual, company, or group.
+The text should be a cue for the presenter rather than a message for the viewer. - Give a brief overview at the start, present the information, and wrap up by reviewing important points. - Use a wireless mouse/remote or pick up the wired mouse so you can move around as you speak. - > If sound effects are used, wait until the sound has finished before speaking. - > Do not turn your back to the audience. - Do not include judgemental remarks or opinions of the technical competence, personal character, or motivations of any individual, company, or group.
 Any material that does not meet these standards will be returned with a request for revision before the conference.